 - Retailer recycling options: Several retailers offer in-store and mail-back recycling programs.

 - Manufacturer recycling options: Many manufacturers offer a variety of recycling programs for televisions, computers and other electronics.

 - Electronics recyclers: There are many electronics recycling service providers in the Twin Cities metro-area, including county facilities, offering drop-off and pick-up services for electronics recycling.
-(See the "Disposal and Drop-off Sites" button at the top and bottom of this page for a map of locations.)

 - City and neighborhood collection events: Electronics are collected for recycling on most municipal recycling drop-off days and at many community clean-up events.
 Contact your municipal recycling coordinator for information about seasonal events.